A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-We also formally define the PHT. \begin{definition}[Persistent Homology Transform] Given a geometric simplicial complex~$\simComp$ in~$\R^d$, the \emph{Persistent Homology Transform (PHT)} of $\simComp$ is the set of all directional \apds of lower-star filtrations over $\simComp$, parameterized by the sphere of directions,~$\sph^{d-1}$. \end{definition}
+\begin{definition}[Verbose Betti Function Transform] Given a geometric simplicial complex $\simComp$ in $\R^d$, the \emph{verbose Betti function transform (VBFT)} of $\simComp$ is the set of all directional \abcs of lower-star filtrations over $\simComp$, parameterized by the sphere of directions,~$\sph^{d-1}$. \end{definition}

-Other transforms are defined similarly, replacing ``directional \apds'' with the appropriate descriptor (e.g., directional augmented Betti curves or directional augmented Euler characteristic curves).

-We note that the results we present rely on knowing heights and dimension of simplices, meaning that the same set of directions that represent the PHT can represent any topological transform that contains this information (e.g., the BCT).
-Furthermore, by adapting the methods used for edge reconstruction, we can discretize any topological transform that uses directional descriptors that contain the heights and dimensions of simplices (e.g., the BCT), and we call such transforms \emph{dimension-returning transforms}.

-However, we proceed using \apds as the main tool of reconstruction.
-Thus, the definitions of augmented Betti curves and augmented Euler characteristic curves have been placed in \appendref{betti-curves} and \appendref{euler-curves}, respectively, and we return to this connection in the conclusion.
-A proof that \apds, \abcs, and \aeccs are well-defined can be found in \appendref{welldef}.